nathansmith/cta-modal/README.md

 ## How to use: flat file

-If you are building a site where you want to include the `*.js` file directly, then download [this file](https://host.sonspring.com/cta-modal/dist/index.js) and reference it within your `*.html` file.
+If you are building a site where you want to include CTA Modal directly, then download the [cta-modal.js](https://host.sonspring.com/cta-modal/dist/cta-modal.js) file and reference it within your own `*.html` file.

 ```html
 <head>